mosse-security/mcsi-library/docs/articles/2022/05/perimeter-security-defend-your-network-against-malicious-attacks/perimeter-security-defend-your-network-against-malicious-attacks.md

 # Perimeter Security: Defend Your Network Against Malicious Attacks

+In the world of cybersecurity, perimeter security refers to the measures taken to protect the external boundaries of a network from unauthorized access.
+Perimeter security provides a first line of defense against malicious attacks.
 Perimeter Security technologies offer a wide range of security services, from basic firewall protection to end-to-end network and business security.
-In essence, perimeter security is a defense system built around your network to prevent malicious attacks from entering.
+In this blog post, we'll take a closer look at each of these perimeter security measures and discuss how they can help defend your network against malicious attacks.

 ## The need for securing the perimeter of the network